grantcarthew/start-prototype/docs/cli/start-task.md

 ### Quiet Flag Behavior

-The `--quiet` flag is accepted but silently ignored for tasks.
-Tasks always display summary output before launching the agent.

-**Rationale:**

-- Tasks involve dynamic content (command output)
-- Users need visibility into what content is being analyzed
-- Summary is already concise
-- Use `--verbose` or `--debug` for more detail if needed
+The `--quiet` flag suppresses the task summary and context list.

+- **With `--quiet`**: Outputs only the agent's execution output (and task command output if part of the prompt).
+- **Without `--quiet`**: Displays task header, agent details, role source, and context summary before execution.

+Use `--quiet` when piping output or running in scripts.

 ## See Also